vista-art/fragmentcolor/docs/api/geometry/mesh/add_instance.md

 Add a single per-instance attribute set to the mesh.

 An `Instance` is a bag of named attributes (transform, color, id, …) sent to the shader's per-instance inputs.
-It carries no position — the mesh's vertices are reused for every instance.
+It carries no position; the mesh's vertices are reused for every instance.

 Adding an instance also clears any previously set instance count override